Memorial Youth Scholarship Program

 Private Pilot Ground School with Introductory Flights

 One of the missions of Cascade Warbirds is to inspire today’s young people to become the aviation pioneers of tomorrow.
-To give our flight-inspired youth a leg up on taking their first steps toward a career or life-long avocation, we offer the following scholarship opportunity.
+To give our flight-inspired youth a leg up on taking their first steps toward a career or life-long avocation, we offer the following scholarship opportunity for students in the greater Seattle / central Puget Sound area.

-Cascade Warbirds has teamed with Galvin Flying at Boeing Field in Seattle, WA to provide the scholarship recipient with tuition, books and supplies, and two introductory instructional flights.
+Cascade Warbirds has teamed with several flight schools to provide the scholarship recipient with tuition, books and supplies, and two introductory instructional flights.

 This scholarship is available for students between the ages of 16 and 21 at the time of award.
-It is valued at $1,125 and several awards will be made.
+It is valued at approximately $1,350 and several awards are made each year.

-The ground school portion comprises classroom lectures, visual presentations, group discussions, practical exercises, and field trips over a period of approximately 55 hours.
+The ground school portion comprises classroom lectures, visual presentations, group discussions, and practical exercises over a period of approximately 55 contact hours.
 Classes generally meet two weeknights per week for two and one-half hours and one Saturday per week for four hours over a period of six weeks.
-Successful completion of this Private Pilot Ground School will qualify the student to take the FAA’s Private Pilot written exam.
+Successful completion of this private pilot ground school will qualify the student to take the FAA’s private pilot knowledge test.

-This award also includes two instructional flights in a light aircraft, the make and model of which will be matched to the student.
+This scholarship also includes two instructional flights in a light aircraft, the make and model of which will be matched to the student.
 The first flight will occur partway through the ground school, based on the instructor’s recommendation, and the second flight will occur after the successful completion of the ground school course.
-Each flight will include a pre-flight briefing, taxi and runway procedures, introduction to radio communications, take-off, a series of in-flight maneuvers, return and landing, and post-flight procedures.
-These two flights will be logged in the student’s personal logbook and count toward the minimum flight time required to earn the FAA Private Pilot certificate.
+Each flight will include a pre-flight briefing, taxi and runway procedures, introduction to radio communications, the take-off, a series of in-flight maneuvers, the return and landing, and post-flight procedures.
+These two flights will be logged in the student’s personal logbook and count toward the minimum flight time required to earn the FAA private pilot certificate.

-Requirements for applicants are listed on the application form.
-Please fill out, sign, and send the application below to the address provided within.
-Thank you and we wish you the best in your future aviation career!
+Requirements are listed on the application form below.
+Please fill it out, sign it, and send it as instructed on page one.
+Thank you for your interest in our scholarship program and we wish you the best in your future aviation career!

 If you have any questions about the scholarship program, please contact our Scholarship Committee Chair.